Spark critical thinking by asking students to respond to tall tales and tell some of their own — as long as they are not related to homework.

 - Use Web tools to access information about different cultures

-- Use Web tools to write and publish original myths, folktales, and fairy tales
+- Use Web tools to write original myths, folktales, and fairy tales